With the per-vu-iterations executor, each VU executes an exact number of iterations. The total number of completed iterations equals vus * iterations.

 - The number of VUs is fixed at 10, and are initialized before the test begins;

-- we then see that the maximum throughput is reached, but not maintained;
+- The maximum throughput is reached, but not maintained;

-- because distribution of iterations is even amongst VUs, a fast VU may finish early and be idle for the remainder of the test, thereby lowering efficiency;
+- Because the distribution of iterations is even among VUs, a fast VU may finish early and be idle for the remainder of the test, thereby lowering efficiency;